Insight into the manufacturing process of ZEISS SMT technology optics

 Inspiring Technology

-Light for the digital age
+Light for the digital age With highest precision and SMT technology for digitalization

 Enabling the technologies of tomorrow today

 Our everyday lives are becoming more and more digital: data is transmitted in record time via fiber optics and 5G, we travel with greater ease from A to B in self-driving cars, better results faster thanks to artificial intelligence...
 All this puts huge pressure on the computing capacity and performance of IT systems – and the semiconductor industry faces the challenge of producing ever smaller, more powerful and energy-efficient computer chips.
-ZEISS faces these challenges.
-We enable chip manufacturers around the world With high-precision optics in the nanometer sector for semiconductor production, for the technology of tomorrow, for the digitization of our everyday lives.
+ZEISS Semiconductor Manufacturing Technology faces these challenges.
+We enable chip manufacturers around the world with high-precision optics in the nanometer sector for semiconductor production, for the technology of tomorrow, for the digitization of our everyday lives.

 Heartbeat of digitalization